Schwarzwälder Kirschtorte, also known as German Black Forest Cake.

 I have had this Schwarzwälder Kirschtorte ( German Black Forest Cake) on my to bake for my blog list for a long time now.
-It is one of my favorite cakes, one that is in my Grandma’s recipe box I inherited, and part of one of my absolute favorite movies, “Young Frankenstein” by Mel Brooks.
-This film happens to be part of the Turner Classic Movies OUCH!
-A Salute to Slapstick Film Festival that I have been participating in this summer.
+It is one of my favorite cakes, one that is in my Grandma's recipe box I inherited, and part of one of my absolute favorite movies, "Young Frankenstein" by Mel Brooks.

 Classic German Black Forest Cakes are usually 2-3 small layers, typically one layer baked cut into three layers.
 I made mine 3 tall layers to be larger than life similar to the creature in Young Frankenstein.
 This cake isn't quite "Seven and a half feet long.
 54 inches wide!" but it's close!

-For those of you that don’t know this classic Mel Brooks film, I am going to share some of my favorite scenes as well as talking about this German black forest cake.
-Gene Wilder, the star of “Young Frankenstein” recently passed away and I had been meaning to make this cake for a while now, and now with his passing as well as Turner Classic Movies honoring him this week I felt it was fitting to share it.
+Gene Wilder, the star of "Young Frankenstein" recently passed away and I had been meaning to make this cake for a while now, and now with his passing as well as Turner Classic Movies honoring him this week I felt it was fitting to share it.

 Young Frankenstein is such a well made movie, so funny, so many classic lines and amazing acting.
 Starting out with Dr. Frankenstein ( Pronounced FRONK-en-Steen not Frank-en-Stein in the movie) in his college medical class with a visit from a clergyman with his great grandfather's will.
 He soon sets off for Transylvania to see the castle he has inherited that includes his great grandfather's laboratory where he used to bring back the dead to life.
 He meets Igor ( pronounced EYE-gore, not EEE-gore) and Inga, his laboratory assistants.
 Frau Blücher ( cue the horses freaking out) is the house manager and lures Dr. Frankenstein to find his grandfather's laboratory and private library.